 COMMON HERBS AND BOTANICALS:

 What Are Concentrates, Constituents, or Extracts?

-What They Are: A concentrate is a substance with most of its base component or solvent removed, e.g., water, such that the original material has just been reduced in volume (i.e., to fit into a smaller capsule or container) and what remains is a solid, semi-solid, or syrup.
+A concentrate is a substance with most of its base component or solvent removed, e.g., water, such that the original material has just been reduced in volume (i.e., to fit into a smaller capsule or container) and what remains is a solid, semi-solid, or syrup.
 Extracts are also concentrated forms of the original substance, but usually they are the concentrated form of just the active ingredient, which has been extracted using a solvent (methanol and ethanol, for example) to separate a class of compounds.
-From an efficacy standpoint, the end goal with concentrates and extracts is similar to using an herb or botanical, or extract, which is to activating pathways or inhibiting pathways.
+From an efficacy standpoint, the end goal with concentrates and extracts is similar to using an herb, botanical, or extract, which is to activate or inhibit pathways.
 A constituent, finally, might just be one molecule isolated for a specific use.